AnthonyRaborn/ShortForm/README.md

 tabuShort <- tabuShortForm(initialModel = tabuModel, originalData = tabuData,
                            numItems = c(4,4,4,4),
                            criterion = tabuCriterion,
-                           niter = 10, tabu.size = 10, verbose = FALSE
+                           niter = 20, tabu.size = 10, verbose = FALSE
                            )
-##  Running iteration 1 of 10.
-Running iteration 2 of 10.
-Running iteration 3 of 10.
-Running iteration 4 of 10.
-Running iteration 5 of 10.
-Running iteration 6 of 10.
-Running iteration 7 of 10.
-Running iteration 8 of 10.
-Running iteration 9 of 10.
-Running iteration 10 of 10.
+##  Running iteration 1 of 20.
+Running iteration 2 of 20.
+Running iteration 3 of 20.
+Running iteration 4 of 20.
+Running iteration 5 of 20.
+Running iteration 6 of 20.
+Running iteration 7 of 20.
+Running iteration 8 of 20.
+Running iteration 9 of 20.
+Running iteration 10 of 20.
+Running iteration 11 of 20.
+Running iteration 12 of 20.
+Running iteration 13 of 20.
+Running iteration 14 of 20.
+Running iteration 15 of 20.
+Running iteration 16 of 20.
+Running iteration 17 of 20.
+Running iteration 18 of 20.
+Running iteration 19 of 20.
+Running iteration 20 of 20.

 # check the chosen model
 summary(tabuShort)
 ##  Algorithm: Tabu Search
-##  Total Run Time: 1.001 mins
+##  Total Run Time: 1.8 mins
 ##
-##  lavaan 0.6-5 ended normally after 18 iterations
+##  lavaan 0.6-5 ended normally after 19 iterations
 ##
 ##    Estimator                                         ML
 ##    Optimization method                           NLMINB